atzm/oftroute/README.rst

 How it works
 ============
-oftrace reserves just one value of an OXM field for traceroute.
+oftroute reserves just one value of an OXM field for traceroute.
 It is used to pick out the probe frame.
 If OXM field is IEEE 802.1Q PCP and its value is 7, oft-controller will install a flow entry for traceroute into OpenFlow Switches, e.g.::